-The Advanced Leadership Initiative, conceived by Professors Rosabeth Moss Kanter, Rakesh Khurana, and Nitin Nohria, is a new third stage in higher education designed to prepare experienced leaders to take on new challenges in the social sector where they potentially can make an even greater societal impact than they did in their careers.
+The Advanced Leadership Initiative (ALI) is a third stage in higher education designed to prepare experienced leaders to take on new challenges in the social sector where they have the potential to make an even greater societal impact than they did in their careers.

-Starting in January 2009, a select group of Fellows from diverse sectors with a track record of achievement and accomplishment have come to Harvard to transition from their primary income-earning careers and prepare for their next phase plan as change agents for society.
+Starting in January 2009, a select group of ALI Fellows from diverse sectors with a track record of achievement and accomplishment have come to Harvard for the ALI Fellowship program.
+The program helps them to transition from their primary income-earning careers and prepare for their next phase plan as change agents for society.

 During their year at Harvard, ALI Fellows take advantage of the vast intellectual resources of the University to learn, teach, mentor, consult, reflect and plan their next steps to positively impact the world.
 Following the fellowship year, these leaders join the ALI Coalition, a community of past fellows working together to multiply their impact.